Inside: Keep reading to learn how to make an extra creamy, Mexican-style Arroz Con Leche that everyone will love!

-This past weekend we had guests coming to our house for dinner and even though we had planned everything in advance, the day got away from me and we had to change the menu at the last minute.
-Fortunately, dessert was an easy decision, because I knew that I could make the delicious classic Mexican dessert, rice pudding, or arroz con leche.
+A little while back, we had guests coming to our house for dinner, and even though we had planned everything in advance, the day got away from me and we had to change the menu at the last minute.
+Fortunately, dessert was an easy decision, because I knew that I could make this amazing arroz con leche, which is commonly translated to “rice pudding” in English.

 I always loved observing her while she cooked and listening to all of the great stories she told me about when she was growing up.
 I definitely learned so much about life and being a good person from her during the time we shared in the kitchen!